adrianmejias/veil/README.md

 - [ ] Add GitHub Action for unit tests
 - [ ] Add requirements to README.md
 - [ ] Add API listing to README.md
-## Official Documentation

-TBD

 ## Contributing

 Thank you for considering contributing to Testbench!
-You can read the contribution guide [here](CONTRIBUTING.md).
+You can read the contribution guide [here](.github/CONTRIBUTING.md).

 ## Code of Conduct

-In order to ensure that the community is welcoming to all, please review and abide by the [Code of Conduct](CODE_OF_CONDUCT.md).
+In order to ensure that the community is welcoming to all, please review and abide by the [Code of Conduct](.github/CODE_OF_CONDUCT.md).

 ## License

-Testbench is open-sourced software licensed under the [MIT license](LICENSE).
+Testbench is open-sourced software licensed under the [MIT license](LICENSE.md).